Irish citizens revolt against migrant housing scheme

 What will happen tonight?
 How will it end? https://t.co/88VhR1yZw4 pic.twitter.com/q4Z9iSbpHl

 This is not a wealthy part of Dublin.
 Who will service these people?
 Regardless, residents are fed up.
-So much so that protests reached a simmering boil yesterday and turned violent.
+So much so that protests reached a simmering boil recently and turned violent.

 Riot police deployed pepper spray and made several arrests.
 Reports that some protesters threw bricks, bottles, and Molotov cocktails have emerged.